Ways to Experience Opening Night

 Follow @MetOpera on Facebook, Twitter, Instagram, and TikTok for behind-the-scenes action as we approach Opening Night—and on the big day.
 Share your own photos using hashtag #MetON.

 Also During Opening Week

-The October 9 performance of Mussorgsky’s Boris Godunov kicks off the Met’s new season of Live in HD transmissions.
+Can’t attend Opening Night?
+The October 22 performance of Medea kicks off the Met’s new season of Live in HD transmissions.
 Find a theater near you and buy Live in HD tickets here.